aepifuni/1stSummerSchoolPhysicalEng2022/README.md

 ## Acknowledgments

-We greatly appreciate the work done by the instructors and by the students in each of the courses and workshops.
+We greatly appreciate the work done by the instructors and by the students in each of the courses and workshops, likewise to each person who gave their time to carry out this event.